MEd Educational Leadership

 Year 3

-You’ll carry out a research dissertation of 15,000 words in a subject area of your choice, worth 60 credits.
-A supervisor, matched with the best fit for your specialist area, will provide one-to-one support while you carry out and report your dissertation.
+You’ll carry out a leadership project of your choice worth 60 credits.
+This will be either a research dissertation or a work-based project.
+In both cases a supervisor, matched with the best fit for your specialist area, will provide one-to-one support while you carry out and report your work.
+For students who have not completed Research Methods & Reasoning in year 2, this can be offered alongside the dissertation in year 3.

-You can complete your final dissertation by distance learning.
+You can complete your final year by distance learning.
 This provides the flexibility to complete your studies around work commitments.

 Learning & teaching